-Approach shoes are similar in design to trail running shoes and hiking shoes, with a sticky rubber sole and rubber toe rand.
-They are specifically designed for approaching rock climbing destinations, scrambling on rocky off-trail surfaces, and scaling rocky peaks.
-While trail runners and hiking shoes are often used as approach shoes, specifically designed approach shoes are often better designed to handle the terrain you are likely to encounter when heading out to go climbing.
-Also, if you are planning on climbing low 5th-class terrain in your approach shoes you'll need to size them slightly snugger than a typical hiking shoe for better sensitivity on the rock.
+Approach shoes are similar in design to hiking shoes, with the addition of a sticky rubber sole and rubber toe rand.
+They are designed for approaching rock climbing destinations, scrambling on rocky off-trail surfaces, and scaling rocky peaks.
+While some people wear trail runners and hiking shoes as approach shoes, shoes specifically designed as approach shoes will provide more traction and offer better protection and support.
+If you are planning to scramble low 5th-class terrain in your approach shoes, you'll want to have a fit that is snugger than you would have for a hiking shoe in order to gain sensitivity on the rock.

 Best Uses: climbing approaches, easy to moderate climbing, peak bagging on 4th and 5th class terrain

 Key Considerations for Selecting a Shoe for Hiking